houmain/keymapper/README.md

 Meta    >> A
 ```

-:warning: You may want to start your configuration with mappings, which ensure that the common mouse-modifiers are never hold back:
+:warning: You may want to start your configuration with mappings, which ensure that the common mouse-modifiers are never held back:

 ```bash
 Shift   >> Shift